the Greater Miami

 Short tale of a long run

-My mechanical career began in the early seventies.
-Was mid eighties when I became a Porsche specialist.
+GP's mechanical career began in the early seventies.
+Was mid eighties when he became a dedicated Porsche mechanic.
 Looking back, and by most professional standards, that's a long run... and it continues.
-The vast mechanical knowledge-base I've acquired encompasses both street and race-track Porsches.
-You can learn more about my background---my Porsche credentials---by visiting: Credentials
+The vast Porsche mechanical knowledge-base GP has encompasses both street and racing.
+Learn about GP's Porsche credentials here: "GP Credentials"

 What you get

-Having your Porsche serviced or repaired to factory or better standards, within the time frame promised, on budget, and with no BS... that's what you'll get.
-This in mind, here are some preliminary notes on Porsche and some introductory content on the capabilities available to you at GP AutoWerks.
-You can jump to more in-depth content by clicking on whatever titled-topic interests you.
-There are also blue links:
+Having your Porsche serviced or repaired to factory or better standards, within the time frame promised, on budget, and with no BS... that's what you'll get when entrusting your Porsche sports car to GP AutoWerks.
+Below are preliminary notes on Porsche and some introductory content on the capabilities available to you at GP AutoWerks.
+Go to "Services" to select the topic that interests you.

 Porsche transmission is opened to inspect gears, sliders, dog-teeth and syncro rings for wear.
 Worn syncro rings and 2nd gear dog teeth are reason this transmission is being serviced.
 Center: Compare new, rough syncro ring on left to worn-smooth ring next to it on right.
 Far right: New dog teeth on left compared to removed part on right.
 Once this transmission is installed, with new syncro rings and 2nd gear dog teeth, my customer will find it shifting like new.